-Accessing Kolibri from Other Devices¶
+Accessing Kolibri device from other client devices¶

 Kolibri currently supports the following combinations of operating systems and browsers for client devices: